Industrials: a variety of opportunities

 - Destination markets and local expertise

-Our recent work on Inside Travel Group highlighted the importance of end market destinations – is demand for these locations growing, and does the business have the local expertise to differentiate against other more generalist providers?
+Our recent work on Inside Travel Group and other live projects is highlighting the importance of end market destinations.
+Market research can help quantify demand in these locations, and customer insight will confirm if the business has the local expertise to differentiate against other more generalist providers.

 - Get your pricing right

-Consumer surveys suggest that people are less willing to forgo their holidays and prepared to sacrifice other non-discretional spend.
-They expect prices to rise, not standards to fall.
+Surveys suggest that consumers are less willing to forgo their holidays and are prepared to sacrifice other non-discretional spend instead.
+Price increases are tolerated, provided standards do not fall.
 What is the pricing strategy?
 Can the sales team clearly articulate it?
 How well is the business managing the customer experience given the squeeze on resources and staff?

 Getting and keeping the right people is still a key concern.
 Management teams will need to be able to present a clear plan of how they are addressing staff shortages now and in the future.
 What flexible working arrangements are in place?
 How is talent rewarded?
 What are the levels of churn in key roles?